 In addition to Dr. Li, study authors include Jinghua Sun of NYU Dentistry and Capital Medical University in Beijing; Min Zhou of NYU Dentistry and Tongji University in Shanghai; Christian R. Salazar of Albert Einstein College of Medicine, Montefiore Medical Center; Rosemary Hays of NYU Dentistry; and Sukhleen Bedi and Yu Chen of NYU School of Medicine.

 The research was funded by the National Institutes of Health (Grants R21DE018438 and R01CA204113), the China Scholarship Council Grant (2009627047), Chinese Fundamental Research Funds for Central Universities Grant (1504219037), and the Dean’s Research Fund of the NYU College of Dentistry.

 About NYU College of Dentistry

 Founded in 1865, New York University College of Dentistry (NYU Dentistry) is the third oldest and the largest dental school in the US, educating more than 8 percent of all dentists.
 NYU Dentistry has a significant global reach with a highly diverse student body.
-Visit http://dental.nyu.edu for more.
+Visit the College of Dentistry's website for more information.